-Making partner at a Big 4 firm is a massive achievement, one that is very difficult to secure for two reasons: one, the gruelling Partner Panel Interview and two, the mistakes that partner candidates make before and during the interview.
+Making partner at a Big 4 firm is a massive achievement that is very difficult to secure for two reasons: the gruelling Partner Panel Interview and the mistakes that partner candidates make before and during the interview.
 The bad news is that the interview is unavoidable.
 The good news, however, is that the mistakes are.
 In this blog, we outline the 5 most common mistakes that are made during the Partner Panel Interview stage.

 Mistake 1: Not enough preparation beforehand

-Mistake 2: Prioritising client work over preparing for pitch
+Mistake 2: Prioritising client work over preparing for the partnership panel interview

-Another big mistake that partner candidates make at the Partner Panel Interview stage is prioritising client work over preparing their pitch.
+Another big mistake that partner candidates make at the Partner Panel Interview stage: is prioritising client work over getting ready for their partnership panel interview.
 Yes, you have work that needs to get done, but you also have a presentation and interview coming up that is essential to your career progression.
 Time management is key here.
 Dedicate time to both tasks every day and try to do this as early as you can before the date of your interview looms near.
 There is nothing more damaging than getting your work done and then working late into the night preparing for your pitch and not getting enough sleep, especially when it comes to the week of your Partner Panel Interview.

 Mistake 3: Main selling points getting lost in too much detail

-It can be really tempting to add in detail and expand on points here or there when preparing for your pitch, but when this starts to engulf your main selling points so that they become forgotten, this is when it becomes a big mistake.
-Build your 1-sentence sell and your 3-sentence sell and then base your pitch around these main selling points.
+It can be tempting to add in detail and expand on points here or there when preparing for your pitch, but when this starts to engulf your main selling points so that they become forgotten, it becomes a big mistake.
+Build your 1-sentence sell and your 3-sentence sell, then base your pitch around these main selling points.
 In one sentence, sum up why the partnership should make you partner and then expand this into 3 clear selling points.
 Once you have these and you write your pitch around them, you won’t fall prey to trying to fit everything in, you will only include what is relevant to keep your 3 points front of mind.
 In our on-demand course, ‘How to create a cast-iron Business Case for Partnership‘ in our Progress To Partner membership site we show you how to construct your 3-sentence sell and your Executive Summary.

 Mistake 5: Getting defensive with tough questions

-Partner Panel Interviews are supposed to be tough, there may be some resistance to your business case and there will definitely be challenging questions asked.
-It can be really easy to become defensive in these moments and many partner candidates get defensive.
+Partner Panel Interviews are supposed to be tough, there may be some resistance to your Business Case and challenging questions will be asked.
+It can be easy to become defensive in these moments, and many partner candidates get defensive.
 Which then can negatively impact how well the interview goes.
-How you handle these moments of confrontation can make or break your interview so always try to prepare for these situations and practice them.
+How you handle these moments of confrontation can make or break your interview, so always try to prepare for these situations and practice them.
 During the interview, if they arise, take your time to take a deep breath and think about a positive way to respond.
 Think ‘Respond’ rather than ‘React.’
 (Here’s how you can ace your interview!)

 Don’t lose your chance to make partner because of one (avoidable) mistake

-Not getting partner or simply not getting to the next round of the process can come down to the result of just one error.
-Most of the time, these errors aren’t due to inability, but rather one of the avoidable mistakes that we have listed above; lack of preparation, poor prioritisation, applying too much feedback and getting lost in detail.
+Not getting partner or simply not getting to the next round of the process can result from just one error.
+Most of the time, these errors aren’t due to inability but rather one of the avoidable mistakes that we have listed above; lack of preparation, poor prioritisation, applying too much feedback and getting lost in detail.
 Don’t let any of these silly mistakes lose you the chance to make partner.